 - Age at the time of transplant is the most important factor influencing lung transplant survival, and patients 60 or 65 are known to cause hesitation in transplant centers.

-When Is It Time to Consider Stem Cell Therapy?
+When Is It Time to Consider Cellular Therapy?

 Every 10 minutes a name is added to the national transplant waiting list.
 Simply put, not everyone can get a lung transplant.
-But for those who cannot due to availability or the high cost of treatment, alternative treatment options exist in the form of stem cell therapy.
+But for those who cannot due to availability or the high cost of treatment, alternative treatment options exist in the form of cellular therapy.

-Although stem cell therapy for the treatment of COPD is a form a treatment that has rapidly advanced in recent years, it has shown significant efficacy in not only addressing lung disease symptoms but in addressing progression itself.
-Stem cell therapy in comparison to more traditional treatment options (medication, inhalers and oxygen) uses the body’s natural reparative factors to promote healing from within, all while being virtually free of adverse effects.
+Although cellular therapy for the treatment of COPD is a form a treatment that has rapidly advanced in recent years, it has shown significant efficacy in not only addressing lung disease symptoms but in addressing progression itself.
+Cellular therapy in comparison to more traditional treatment options (medication, inhalers and oxygen) uses the body’s natural reparative factors to promote healing from within, all while being virtually free of adverse effects.

 Interested in our Lung Transplants for COPD: The Facts Behind Invasive Treatments.
 Share your thoughts and comments below.